mawds/r-programming-intro/_episodes/03-testing.md

 >
 {: .callout}

-FIXME - pre-process

 For now let's put our tests in a separate file.
 In this file we'll load the `testthat` package.
-An example of a file containing tests is included in the data you downloaded at the start of the course.
+An example of a file containing tests is included in the data you downloaded at the start of the course, and is shown below:

 ~~~
-context("Cleaning fields")
+context("Cleaning fields") # We group tests for similar functionality into contexts

+# Note the position of {}
 test_that("Can clean a field", {

   testvector <- c(1,2,-999.99)